downingkeys/downingkeys/README.md

 - ~2.5 years into professional development, committed to the craft
 - Building AI-augmented development workflows that compress learning and increase output
-- Actively looking for freelance opportunities where I can bring both technical skill and strategic thinking

 ## Get in Touch